 In just the last decade, the image of technology in the classroom has shifted from rows of desktops in a dedicated computer lab (all facing the same direction) to one where a variety of different devices coexist, often uneasily, in and out of the lab.

 The role of the teacher, on the other hand, remains dynamic as ever: morphing hour to hour, if not minute to minute, between lecturer, coach, guide, mentor, referee, and on-call problem solver.
 Has the unleashing of technology out of the lab, away from bulky desktops, provided the classroom with better tools to support the teacher in all her roles, and the students in all their activities?

-Terry Heick’s article on “second screen learning” (The Sync Teaching Method, TeachThought, 12/17/2013) addresses this question head on.
+Terry Heick’s article on ‘second screen learning’ (The Sync Teaching Method) addresses this question head on.
 He provides a framework for understanding how a 1:1 (or 1:few) environment can best be leveraged.
-How can today’s potentially ubiquitous technology support the variety of interactions and structures that is all in a day’s work of even a single class?
+How can today’s potentially ubiquitous technology support the variety of interactions between students and content in a classroom?
 What should we think about when we think about the sorts of interaction between the teacher’s device and the students’ that may best support and extend a classroom’s effectiveness?

-Step 1: Synced Resources: Common Access To A Predetermined Set Of Educational Resources
+Step 1: Sync’d Resources: Common Access To A Predetermined Set Of Educational Resources

 To enable deeper engagement, bookmarking can be supplemented by two additional features: the ability to add commentary, and the ability to freely add to one’s own collection of web resources.

 The ability to comment on resources enables teachers to put resources in their proper context and sequence.
 Students in turn can engage with the resources with questions, reactions, answers, and thoughts.